rmit-computing-technologies/redbackbots-coderelease/Util/Buildchain/CompiledNN/README.md

 make
 make install
 ```

+If you are building CompiledNN for multiple platform, do a ``make clean`` between builds

+## Alternative to Compiling - Integrating into project build

 Another way to integrate CompiledNN is to add it (and its dependency [AsmJit](https://github.com/asmjit/asmjit)) as source files to your project.